 The CFP should indicate the session length being sought to allow submitters to propose a proper number of speakers or materials to be proposed.
-While in past years there has been flexibility to set the length of regular sessions at 1.25 or 1.5 hours, 1.5 has become the standard length of a session.
+Standard session length is now 1.5 hours.
 This length started when Law and Ethics requirements of 1.5 hours had to be accommodated and it was easier to make all session block lengths the same.
 Additionally, feedback from panels indicated that the 1.5 hour sessions gave adequate time for in-depth presentations plus audience questions.
 Potentially allowing sessions of other lengths – such as 2-part sessions that last 3 hours - must be discussed with the VP Conferences and Conference Program Coordinator, in consultation with the VP Professional Development, prior to any final decision.
+If alternative session formats are explored by the Programs Committee, consider the space needs of those sessions.
+For example, workshop settings consume considerable more space than classroom setup and room settings must be retained for an entire day to avoid room re-setting costs.

 Online Session Submittals